carlos-lopez-garces/carlos-lopez-garces.github.io/_directx12-hlsl-shaders/hlsl-stencil-mirrors.md

 * TOC
 {:toc}

 One of the applications of the stencil test is to obtain planar reflections.
 In this blog post, I describe my understanding of the key elements of this technique.
-For an expert treatment, I refer the reader to Frank Luna's *Introduction to 3D Game Programming with DirectX 12* and other sources that I list at the end.
+For an expert treatment, I refer the reader to Frank Luna's *Introduction to 3D Game Programming with DirectX 12* and other sources that I mention throughout.

 We start by drawing the geometry of opaque objects; this excludes mirrors and, of course, transparent objects.